Canada is a huge country and the easiest and most flexible way to explore it is by car.

 Changing your license in British Columbia

 I have personal experience of changing my British license to a British Columbia one when I first moved to Canada.
-New residents to British Columbia have 90 days to change switch their home license.
+New residents to British Columbia have 90 days to switch their home licenses.

 If your driver’s license does not indicate how long you have held it (either directly on the license or a counterpart), you will need proof from your home country to show your driving experience.